nmathewson/walking-onions-wip/specs/03-voting-and-authorities.md

 (Default: "legacy-3".)

-If requesting "/tor/auth-vote-opts" gives an error, or if one or more headers missing, the default values SHOULD be used.
+If requesting "/tor/auth-vote-opts" gives an error, or if one or more headers are missing, the default values SHOULD be used.
 These documents (or their absence) MAY be cached for up to 2 voting periods.)